-- 9.4.1 For the 'Interface' and 'Real-time Management' Operating Models, how the Stock and Crew system interacts with existing RU systems will need to be ascertained. - 9.4.2 Development work on the HMI may be required with the supplier to meet the RUs needs. - 9.4.3 Communication methods to RU staff (particularly train crew) will need to be carefully considered but will be RU and supplier dependant. - 9.4.4 The RU may require IT changes in order to support the system. - 9.4.5 The Operational Scenarios identified in Section 7 require further development, once the exact methodology within the Stock and Crew system is identified.
-Further Operational Scenarios may also need to be added to this ConOps.
+- 9.4.1 For the 'Interface' and 'Real-time Management' Operating Models, how the Stock and Crew system interacts with existing RU systems will need to be ascertained. - 9.4.2 Development work on the HMI may be required with the supplier to meet the RUs needs. - 9.4.3 Communication methods to RU staff (particularly train crew) will need to be carefully considered but will be RU and supplier dependant. - 9.4.4 The RU may require IT changes in order to support the system. - 9.4.5 Planning coordination between Traffic Management systems is not mature this is a particular concern for operators crossing multiple Traffic Management boundaries where the Traffic Management functionalities can be different.
+A National Planning Layer may be required. - 9.4.6 The need for a National Geography Model, which is common across IM and RU systems, is becoming more pressing. - 9.4.7 To support the roll-out of Traffic Management, C-DAS and Crew and Stock Systems, it is critical that the outputs of the timetabling process deliver the granularity that these systems require.